65294f/techne-300/README.md

 </p>

 <h1 align="center">Construction</h1>
 The construction consists of two main parts: the base and the gantry.
+A full build guide will be able to be eventually found <a href="https://docs.google.com/document/d/1vw35Qro_V9RjRC6oUcMq-4XFSKVUzZ7_NZ20Waa5mPg/edit?usp=sharing"> HERE!

 <h1 align="center">Base</h3>